 Three Times Left is Right is a performance about radical opposites living together.
 Inspired by a Viennese couple (she is a pioneering thinker in the Identitarian movement, he is a cultural science scholar with a communist background), theatre maker Julian Hetzel examines the proximity of hatred and love and how the private becomes political.

-Concept, Direction Julian Hetzel With Josse De Pauw, Kristien De Proost Dramaturgy Miguel Melgares Artistic collaborator Sodja Lotkter Video, Light design Bahadir Hamdemir Music, Composition Frank Wienk Props, Silicone artist Carly Heathcote Stage design and propmaker assistance Django Walon Direction assistance, Artistic coordination Esmée Begemann Technical coordinator Aengus Havinga Technicians Tom Doeven Intern Sophia op ten Berg
+Direction Julian Hetzel Performers Josse De Pauw & Kristien De Proost Dramaturgy Miguel A. Melgares Artistic collaborator Sodja Lotker & Kristien De Proost Video, Light design Bahadir Hamdemir Music, Composition Frank Wienk Directors assistant Esmée Begemann Technical coordinator Aengus Havinga Production coordinator Jakob Proyer Tour production Yola Parie Sound & Programming Tom Doeven Costume assistant Farah Nehme Set builder Edd Vossen Scenography assistant Django Walon Mechatronics Merijn Versnel Silicone artist Carly Heathcote LED technician Daniel Pauselius Creative Technology Timm Burkhardt Intern Sophia op ten Berg

 Production Studio Julian Hetzel Coproduction Wiener Festwochen | Free Republic of Vienna, Schauspiel Leipzig Partners research and context programme De Balie (Amsterdam), SPRING Performing Arts Festival (Utrecht), Theater Utrecht Supported by Performing Arts Fund (Netherlands), The City of Utrecht (Netherlands), Ammodo Art (Netherlands), Foundation ZOZ (Netherlands), K. F Hein Foundation (Netherlands)